laszlopandy/Elm/README.md

 $ sh haste-build.sh
 ```

-You can find the compiled JavaScript in: `compiler/JsMain/ElmJsMain.js`
+You can find the compiled JavaScript file at: `compiler/JsMain/ElmJsMain.js`